nuzhadulla/Feedback/README.md

 In newer versions of Next.js, when you import a font using `next/font`, it returns an object with a `className` property instead of a `font` property.
 This `className` contains the necessary CSS classes to apply the font to your elements.

+### Added .gitignore so that we ignore node_module.
+This was causing problems.